REAPER v2.1

 | Windows | COM object hijacking | HIGH |

 Credential extraction and secrets harvesting.
-Searches 35 Linux and 10 Windows credential paths.
+35 Linux and 10 Windows credential paths.
 25 regex-based secret patterns for configuration files.
-Shadow file extraction with hash cracking preparation.

-- 25 secret patterns — regex matching for API keys, tokens, passwords, private keys, connection strings, AWS keys, GCP service accounts, Azure secrets, JWT tokens, database URIs
+- 25 secret patterns — API keys, tokens, passwords, private keys, connection strings, AWS/GCP/Azure secrets, JWT tokens, database URIs

 - Browser credential extraction — Chrome, Firefox, Edge stored passwords and cookies